glomatico/gamdl/README.md

 Gamdl can be configured by using the command-line arguments or the config file.

-The config file is created automatically when you run Gamdl for the first time at `~/.gamdl/config.json` on Linux and `%USERPROFILE%\.gamdl\config.json` on Windows.
+The config file is created automatically when you run Gamdl for the first time at `~/.gamdl/config.ini` on Linux and `%USERPROFILE%\.gamdl\config.ini` on Windows.

 Config file values can be overridden using command-line arguments.